 The Freddo Frog was invented in 1930 at the MacRobertson’s chocolate factory in Fitzroy, Melbourne.
 Macpherson Robertson was already famous for his confectionery products, including Old Gold chocolates and the Cherry Ripe chocolate bar.
 History records that he intended to produce a chocolate mouse, perhaps to capitalise on the popularity of Disney’s new animated character Mickey Mouse, who made his debut in 1927.

 The Freddo of those days was shaped like a frog.
 It continued to be so at least until 1967 when the company was acquired by Cadbury, and possibly for some time thereafter.
-But at some point in the 1970s the MacRobertson’s name was dropped in favour of Cadbury.
+At some point in the 1970s, the MacRobertson’s name was dropped in favour of Cadbury.

 Perhaps it was then that the shape of the chocolate frog was changed to resemble the advertising character that had represented the brand for many years.
 Or maybe the change was driven by the demands of an international market.
 Freddo was launched by Cadbury in the UK in 1973 but the Poms were less than impressed.
 The product was withdrawn in 1979, but re-launched, presumably in brand new livery, in 1994.